History and Partnerships

 It was originally launched in 2011 and focused on the San Francisco Bay and outer coast area (Half Moon Bay to Bodega Head).
 The USGS led the modeling, Point Blue Conservation Science developed the online platform and supported end-user engagement, and staff from the Greater Farallones National Marine Sanctuary, Corovai, the San Francisco Bay National Estuarine Research Reserve, and NOAA’s Office for Coastal Management led a technical assistance and outreach effort to co-develop the tool with end-users.

 An expansion north to Point Arena was completed in 2015, in partnership with NOAA Fisheries, the Sonoma County Water Agency, and NOAA’s Office for Coastal Management.
 The work here supported NOAA’s Russian River Habitat Blueprint, as well as coastal adaptation planning and estuary management in the region.

 The Southern California bight was completed in 2018 as part of the State of California’s Fourth Climate Change Assessment, in partnership with USC Sea Grant, the Tijuana River National Estuarine Research Reserve, the San Diego Regional Climate Collaborative, and the San Diego Climate Alliance.

-The Central Coast region was most recently completed in 2020, with funding from the Ocean Protection Council.
+The Central Coast region was completed in 2020, with funding from the Ocean Protection Council.